AEADataEditor/aeadataeditor.github.io/_guidance/creating-separate-data-deposits.md

 A note that such curation can take significant time (several months).
 It may also carry a cost, depending on, for instance, membership of an author's institution in ICPSR.

+### Restrictions

+When creating a separate data deposit because of ethical or legal requirements, you may want to enforce an application process and/or provide a more restricted license.
+The AEA requires that such licenses permit at least the publication of reproducibility checks, encourages licenses that permit broader re-use, and strongly encourages that the approval process be as simple and objective as possible, ideally not involving the original authors.